 After extreme weather events, high turbidity (cloudiness) means that chlorination is not effective and properties are placed on boil water notices.

-• Backup power installed in chlorination systems.
+- Backup power installed for chlorination systems.

-Subject to funding availability.
+Subject to funding.

 Short Term

-• Implement water efficiency measures.
+- Implement water efficiency measures.

 Long Term